Armelline/gs-tauri/README.md

 ## Generate an HTML5 project.

 If you haven’t done so already, you’ll need to generate an HTML5 version of your game.
 See other GameSalad resources if you need help in doing that.
+We’re going to assume you’ve used the sample project for now, though, as it's quicker and easier to get things set up and learn how everything works using that.
+I recommend running through this tutorial using the sample project and then running through the steps below again with your own game once you've successfully completed everything with the sample.
+At the end are some instructions on how to set up the buttons in your own project.
+Feel free to skip ahead and set up the buttons first if you want, then continuing with the tutorial.

-We’re going to assume you’ve uploaded your game, Published it as an HTML5 project, and downloaded the resulting zip file.
+Published the GameSalad game as an HTML5 project, and downloaded the resulting zip file.
+Unzip it and you'll find a folder containing the files and folders you'll need in the next step.

-You'll probably want to use the sample project [linked above](https://github.com/Armelline/SampleGamesaladProjects/blob/main/TauriButtons.zip) for your initial setup and testing.
+*You'll probably want to use the sample project [linked above](https://github.com/Armelline/SampleGamesaladProjects/blob/main/TauriButtons.zip) for your initial setup and testing.*

 ## Copy the relevant files from your GameSalad HTML5 project to the gs-tauri folder.